Navigate:

 Share:

-Learn more about mlx
+Learn more about MLX

 MLX is an array computation framework designed specifically for machine learning workloads on Apple silicon processors.
 It implements lazy evaluation with dynamic graph construction, allowing computations to be deferred until results are needed and computation graphs to adapt to changing input shapes without recompilation.
 The framework features a unified memory model where arrays reside in shared memory accessible by both CPU and GPU devices without explicit data transfers.
 Common use cases include training transformer models, fine-tuning large language models with techniques like LoRA, and running inference for generative tasks on macOS and iOS devices.